mozilla/gecko-dev/toolkit/components/telemetry/docs/data/crash-ping.rst

 If Firefox crashed before the environment was recorded, ``hasCrashEnvironment`` will be false and the recorded environment will be the environment at time of submission.

-The client ID is submitted with this ping.
+The client ID and profile group ID are submitted with this ping.

 The metadata field holds a subset of the crash annotations, all field values are stored as strings but some may be interpreted either as numbers or